ROUNDTABLE TRACKS SUBMISSION DETAILS

 Eligible Cases

 Cases may deal with any topic in any academic discipline where dynamic classroom discussion is useful.
 Cases must be original work based on real events, real people, and real organizations, and must not have been previously published or accepted for publication elsewhere, either in journals or books, or be under simultaneous review for other conferences or publications.
 This workshop is designed for those new to case research and writing.
+It is also suitable for experienced case authors looking for advice on a new case approach.

 Submission Instructions